 Was it easy to set up?

 The set-up process was amazingly simple to get integrated with Amazon.
 The work each seller needs to do is determine how to reprice each listing.
-There are a wide range of repricing options that can be used based upon each seller’s comfort level with net profit.
+There’s a wide range of repricing options that can be used based upon each seller’s comfort level with their net profit.

 Have sales increased since using RepricerExpress?

 I would estimate our sales using RepricerExpress are more than double what they would have been without.